 Light and fluffy Low Carb and Keto friendly version of cornbread with cheddar cheese and fresh chopped jalapeño peppers!

 This Cheddar Jalapeño bread tastes a lot like cornbread, but comes with zero guilt!
-Now of course there is no cornmeal in this bread, since it’s not low carb/Keto friendly, so it does have it’s limitations!
+Now of course there is no cornmeal in this bread, since that’s not low carb/Keto friendly, so it does have it’s limitations!
 So how do you make a low carb version of cornbread without cornmeal?
+Let me show you.

 Consequently, it has a milder flavor, which I’ve found is just enough for this recipe.
 You can of course omit the corn if you’d like, but because it adds such great texture, I recommend leaving it in.
 The jalapeño gives it a little spicy kick and the cheddar brings it all home!